 - a high temperature – this means you feel hot to touch on your chest or back (you do not need to measure your temperature)

 - a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)

 - Anosmia - this is the loss or a change in your normal sense of smell.
 It can also affect your sense of taste as the two are closely linked

-To protect others, do not attend the GP surgery, pharmacy or hospital.
-Stay at home.
+To prevent spread of possible infection, do not attend the GP surgery, pharmacy or hospital.
+Stay at home and phone the Surgery.

 Read general information such as: